 The 15.6-inch screen with 720p resolution on the Lenovo IdeaPad 330-15 AMD may be the only aspect on this laptop that we do not particularly enjoy; however, the screen is still quite bright and legible considering that it is on a budget laptop.
 The low price that you are paying for this laptop is due to Lenovo’s decision to use a lower-resolution (1366 x 768) TN screen.
 Competitors like the Acer Aspire E5-576-392H (see review here) readily offer a full HD (1920 x 1080) resolution.
 However, Lenovo chose to go with a lower resolution.

-You might not immediately notice the poor resolution, which is really an improvement over some low-cost notebooks in the same category that have displays that look washed out.
+You might not immediately notice the poor resolution, which is really an improvement over some low-cost computers and notebooks in the same category that have displays that look washed out.
 You’re going to have to do some fishing at first until you find a site that won’t get washed away.
 We’re willing to put up with it because of the low cost, despite the fact that it’s not the best.

 To give credit where credit is due, however, Lenovo does place an anti-glare coating on the screen.
-Because this coating minimises reflections, it is the ideal choice for a sub-HD media machine, provided that the screen can be viewed from the appropriate angle.
+Because this coating minimises reflections, it is the ideal choice for a sub-HD media machine, provided that images on the screen can be viewed from the appropriate angle.

 The Keyboard Plus Touchpad

 The Lenovo IdeaPad 330 15 AMD features a chiclet keyboard with a non-backlit 6-row layout, neatly spaced keys, and a solid feel.
 The keyboard is not illuminated.
 The arrow keys are in a convenient location, and the presence of a number pad on the right is a welcome addition.
 The individual keys have a limited travel distance, and once they reach their pressure point, it is immediately apparent.
 You can rapidly navigate using the keyboard, and even if you type quickly, you won’t have any problems with the keys.